 - Pierce yourself or have a friend pierce you.

 - Get pierced in a shop that looks unclean, makes you uncomfortable, or doesn't answer all your questions.

 How do I know that my piercing shop is safe and sterile?

 Many states regulate body piercing, but not all.
 Before getting your piercing, you should always check for these signs of a safe piercing environment:

-The piercer washes his or her hands with germicidal soap.
+- The piercer washes their hands with germicidal soap.

 Should I get pierced with a piercing gun or a needle?

 Needles are generally considered cleaner and easier to sterilize than piercing guns.
 Your piercer should only use a piercing gun that is for one-time use or has sterilized disposable cassettes.